Vandebron/tech-blog/public/posts/back-to-the-monolith.md

-The following presentation to the students of [VU University, Amsterdam](https://vu.nl/) explains how we implemented these decisions and what we learned from them.
+The following presentation to the students of [VU University, Amsterdam](https://vu.nl/) explains how we implemented some of these mitigations and what we learned from them.

 [![Presentation about micro services to students of VU Amsterdam](/images/play_presentation.webp)](https://youtu.be/HDs-pCsEzKM)